Awesome: Video Game Levels N-S

 - Any of the "Secret of..." levels in Super Mario Sunshine.
 Pure 3D platforming bliss.
 The music alone justifies putting these levels here.

 - The Awesome Music level that is Noki Bay, complete with gorgeous cliff sides and awesome boss battles.
+It gets even better when you play level 8, and go underwater.

 - One star in Super Mario Galaxy has you traversing a floating lava area on a rolling ball while a meteor shower is falling and a hell remix of the ball theme is playing in the background.